wavded/www/content/post/callback-hell.md

 1. Generate a list of paths from the files and directory

 A modular approach makes reusing and testing methods easier.
 The main export is easier to reason about as well.
 However, we are still manually managing the parallel stat task.
-Let’s switch over to some control flow modules and see what we can do.
+Let's switch over to some control flow modules and see what we can do.

 ## An async approach

 The [async](https://github.com/caolan/async) module is widely popular and stays close to the Node core way of doing things.
-Let’s take a look at how we could write this using async:
+Let's take a look at how we could write this using async:

 ```js
 var fs = require('fs')